Silverune/PicoPlant/README.md

 - Can be destructive to the plant as can cause root damage
 - Non-scalable
 - Time consuming
-- Pull technology - probs only noticed when inspected rather than Push
+- Pull technology - probs only noticed when inspected rather than "pushed"
-- Only provides moisture only - no scope for temperature (tho this is currently not a requirement)
+- Provides moisture only - no scope for temperature (tho this is currently not a requirement)

-### Solutions

-## Gold Plated
-TODO

 # Prototypes